amuhebwa/amuhebwa.github.io/index.md

 # Aggrey M. Muhebwa
-I am a fifth year (yes, 5 years) Ph.D student in Electrical and Computer Engineering at the University of Massachusetts Amherst where I am part of Systems Towards Infrastructure Monitoring and Analytics (STIMA) Lab, and honored to be advised by Prof. jay Taneja. <br>
+I am a fifth year (yes, 5 years) Ph.D student in Electrical and Computer Engineering at the University of Massachusetts Amherst where I am a member of STIMA Lab, and honored to be advised by Prof. jay Taneja. <br>
-I am an Intergovernmental Panel on Climate Change (IPCC) scholar, an e-GUIDE (Electricity Growth and Use in Developing Economies) fellow and part of
-DAWG (Discharge Algorithm Working Group) - a consortium of scientists building both physics-based and machine learning algorithms for the upcoming NASA SWOT Mission. <br>
+I am a [UN-IPCC](https://www.ipcc.ch/) scholar, an [e-GUIDE](https://eguide.io/) fellow and part of [DAWG](https://swot.jpl.nasa.gov/documents/4050/) - a consortium of scientists building both physics-based and machine learning algorithms for the upcoming NASA SWOT Mission. <br>
-I completed my masters degree in Electrical and Computer Engineering from Carnegie Mellon University, and my bachelors degree in Computer Engineering from Makerere University.
+I completed my masters degree in Electrical and Computer Engineering from Carnegie Mellon University, and a bachelors degree in Computer Engineering from Makerere University.

-Currently, I'm working as a lecturer and research associate at Utrecht University's [Methodology and Statistics department](https://www.uu.nl/en/organisation/methodology-and-statistics).

-For 50% of my appointment I get to teach and supervise students, mostly in topics related to [Applied Data Science](https://www.uu.nl/en/research/applied-data-science).
-The other 50% of my appointment is research time.
-I'm involved in the [Missing Data](https://www.uu.nl/en/organisation/methodology-and-statistics/missing-data) group led by [Stef van Buuren](https://stefvanbuuren.name/) and [Gerko Vink](https://www.gerkovink.com/), and I assist projects guided by [Thomas Debray](https://thomasdebray.be/) at the [Julius Center for Health Sciences and Primary Care](https://juliuscentrum.umcutrecht.nl/en/).

 <br>

 ## Experience

-If you'd like to know more about my background and education, check out my [LinkedIn profile](https://www.linkedin.com/in/hanneoberman/) or [CV](https://hanneoberman.github.io/CV/HanneObermanCV.pdf).
+If you'd like to know more about my background and education, check out my [LinkedIn profile](https://www.linkedin.com/in/amuhebwa/) or [CV](https://amuhebwa.github.io/muhebwa_CV).

-If you'd like to see my programming skills live in action, browse around through my [GitHub repositories](https://github.com/hanneoberman).

 <br>